by John Walsh, P.A., C.D.E.

-Several companies are working on providing inhaled insulin with varioius delivery systems.
+Several companies were working on providing inhaled insulin but gave up for numerous reasons.

 Eli Lilly - AIR Insulin

-Eli Lilly is seen as the next company to step into the inhaled insulin market.
-Its AIR Insulin is expected to be submitted for approval in 2009.
-The AIR Insulin System is currently undergoing Phase III clinical trials as a potential treatment for Type 1 and Type 2 diabetes.
-Lilly, which is developing the product alongside drug delivery specialist Alkermes, has been working on developing an inhaled insulin product since 2001.
-Alkermes will be the exclusive commercial manufacturer of insulin powder for AIR.
+Eli Lilly was seen as the next company to step into the inhaled insulin market.
+Its AIR Insulin was expected to be submitted for approval in 2009 but was discontinued in 2008.
+The AIR Insulin System was undergoing Phase III clinical trials as a potential treatment for Type 1 and Type 2 diabetes.
+Lilly, developing the product alongside drug delivery specialist Alkermes, had been working on developing an inhaled insulin product since 2001.

-Novo Nordisk recently recruited people for their Phase III trials for its AERx Insulin Diabetes Management System.
-Novo Nordisk has partnered with Aradigm to produce the only inhaled insulin in clinical trials that uses a liquid formulation.
-Their device uses a breath-guidance system that only delivers insulin to the lung when breathing is "correct".
-It uses strips with liquid insulin.
-This makes dosage adjustments possible to the nearest unit.
-Along with making data downloading available, Novo Nordisk is focused on producing a simple and convenient device for both healthcare professionals and patients.
+Novo Nordisk was in Phase III trials for its AERx Insulin Diabetes Management System before shelving it in 2008.
+Novo Nordisk had partnered with Aradigm to produce an inhaled insulin that used a liquid formulation.
+Their device used a breath-guidance system that only delivered insulin to the lung when breathing was "correct".
+It used strips with liquid insulin.
+This made dosage adjustments possible to the nearest unit.

 Pfizer - Exubera